mattes337/MoRAG/PRD.md

 * **7.2.
 Python Processing Service:**
   * **Framework:** FastAPI or Flask (FastAPI preferred for async support and performance).
   * **Task Queue (Optional but Recommended for heavy tasks):** Celery with Redis or RabbitMQ.
 For simpler async, FastAPI's background tasks or asyncio might suffice initially.
   * **Document Parsing:**
-    * **Library:** unstructured.io
+    * **Primary Library:** unstructured.io
+    * **Alternative Library:** docling
     * **Reasoning:** unstructured.io provides comprehensive support for various file formats (PDF, DOCX, MD, HTML, etc.), robust parsing and cleaning capabilities, and options for different parsing strategies.
 It's well-suited for converting diverse documents into a clean textual format, including handling elements like tables and images (by referencing them).
-It's more broadly applicable and community-supported for general RAG preprocessing than docling for this specific use case.
+Docling is considered as an alternative that may offer better performance for certain document types, particularly PDFs with complex layouts.
+The implementation should allow for easy switching between these libraries based on document type or performance requirements.
   * **NLP / Semantic Chunking:**
     * **Library:** spaCy
     * **Reasoning:** spaCy is efficient for NLP tasks like sentence segmentation, tokenization, and can be used to inform semantic chunking logic.
 Its pre-trained models are robust.